wdammak/collapsible-list/README.md

 ---------
 The search is case insensitive and does not have to start from the beginning of the word (e.g. 'merica' will match 'America').

-If the filtered nested lists result in having no items after a search, the header is hidden.
+If the filtered nested sub-lists result in having no items after a search, the header is hidden.

 `ESC` will clear the search field and remove the focus (blur).
 If some sub-lists were collapsed, the state is stored before the search and restored when the search field is empty or if you press `ESC`.